 1. Redefine what it means for a video to go viral

 Let's start with the classic pitfall: setting out to make a viral video.
 Or as Sal Masekela puts it, "give me a double rainbow."
-As I've worked with brands on YouTube, I've realized that success on YouTube is a lot like success in the music industry: It's not about one-hit wonders.
+As I've worked with brands on YouTube, I've realised that success on YouTube is a lot like success in the music industry: It's not about one-hit wonders.
 It's about finding a sustainable audience that jumps at every new song you release (or in this case, video).
-Challenge your team to figure out what "viral" really means for your brand: How big is your audience—is it really millions?
+Challenge your team to work out what "viral" really means for your brand: How big is your audience — is it really millions?
 What's your primary metric?
 GRPs?
 Views?
 Or engagements and conversions?
-Do you want to build an audience this quarter—or this weekend?
+Do you want to build an audience this quarter — or this weekend?

-Think about building a library of content that maximizes engagement opportunities all along the consumer journey.
-From inspirational brand messaging that aligns with your audience's passion points to how-to or product demos, make it about building a one-stop shop for inspiration, entertainment, and utility.
+Think about building a library of content that maximises engagement opportunities all along the consumer journey.
+From inspirational brand messaging that aligns with your audience's passion points to how-to or product demos, make it about building a one-stop shop for inspiration, entertainment and utility.
 Johnson & Johnson Consumer's CLEAN & CLEAR® is a fantastic example of that.

 2. Treat "user experience" as a mind-set, not a department